|Re: 2009 Mac Pro High CPU Core Temperatures w/OS X audio playback (or FW I/O)|

 If you are referring to DTS readings, the values will be computed by deltas relative to TCC activation, because this is by definition how the DTS values must be used.

 (I saw the notes on TCC info (in 5500 series thermal specs doc I linked earlier/above) but I'm still now clear on how/if Tcase Max (center of the CPU's integrated heat spreader) is monitored.
 At first I thought maybe the "CPU Temperature Diode" TM monitors might be related to Tcase, but I'm not clear on that.
-I need to make time to read the entire intel doc.-Mike)
+I need to make time to read the entire intel doc.-M)

 The TCC activation point is a temperature value individually calibrated for each processor part which defines the threshold when the CPU will begin to take countermeasures in case the chip die is about to overheat.